theonlyanton/HelloWorld/README.md

 Describe any challenges encountered while building the app.

-Most of my challenges came in trying to understand the relationship between Git, GitHub, and the Android Studio Platform.
+Most of my challenges came in trying to understand the relationship between Git, GitHub, and the Android Studio platform.
 I had to manually update some files due to me have an old SDK package.
-Git also expired the use of passwords as the primary way to have users authenticate themselves, having "tokens" as the replacement.
+Git also expired the use of passwords as the primary way to have users authenticate themselves, having "tokens" be the replacement instead.

 ## License